Contact Us 1-800-596-4880

 CloudHub 2.0 enables you to select vCore options for your application, providing horizontal scalability.
 This fine-grained control over computing capacity provisioning gives you the flexibility to scale up your application to handle higher loads (or scale down during low-load periods) at any time.

-Depending on your subscription, you can deploy your application with up to 8 replicas.
+You can deploy your application with up to 8 replicas, or you can deploy with up to 16 replicas if you have the Anypoint Integration Advanced package or a Platinum or Titanium subscription to Anypoint Platform.
 To ensure that you have sufficient resources, see CloudHub 2.0 Replicas.

 Replica scale-out also adds additional reliability.
 Mule runtime engine (Mule) automatically distributes multiple replicas for the same application across two or more data centers for maximum reliability.